Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Discussion

 \section{Discussion}

-We proposed causally interpretable contrasts of the potential outcome variances in the full-data DGPs with binary treatment assignment mechanisms continuous outcomes, showed that these contrasts can be used to detect heterogeneous treatment effects even when treatment effect modifiers are omitted from the data, provided conditions under which these causal estimands are estimable in observed-data DGPs, and derived EIF-based, assumption-lean estimators of these contrasts.
-We then studied these estimators' asymptotic properties --- theoretically and empirically --- showing that they are doubly robust under mild conditions about the DGP.
-We also established that, under unverifiable convergence rate conditions about the nuisance parameter estimators, these differential variance estimators are regular and asymptotically linear in nonparametric models.
-This result, in turn, permits straightforward hypothesis testing about the homogeneous ITE assumption.
+Motivated by the timely re-analysis of clinical trials in critical care and the limitations of standard approaches for detecting heterogeneous treatment effects, we proposed causally interpretable differential variance estimands and showed that these contrasts can be used to detect violations of a relaxed but practical homogeneous effect hypothesis without conditioning on effect modifiers.
+We then established conditions under which these causal estimands are estimable in observed-data DGPs and derived accompanying assumption-lean estimators.
+We studied these estimators' asymptotic properties --- theoretically and empirically --- showing that they are doubly robust and asymptotically linear under mild conditions about the DGP and nuisance parameter estimators.
+These results, in turn, facilitate straightforward hypothesis testing about treatment effect heterogeneity in randomized and observational studies where effect modifiers are possibly missing or mismeasured.